Challenges of enterprise architecture

 Challenges of implementing enterprise architecture

 1. Agility: With rapid changes in technology, business models, and customer expectations, organizations need to be agile and adaptable to keep up with the pace of digital transformation.
-EA should be flexible and responsive to change, allowing organizations to adapt to new challenges and opportunities quickly.
+EA should be flexible and responsive to change, allowing organizations to quickly adapt to new challenges and opportunities.

 2. Complexity: Digital transformation often involves integrating new technologies, processes, and systems with existing ones.
 This can result in a complex IT landscape that is difficult to manage and maintain.
 EA should provide a clear and holistic view of the organization's IT landscape, enabling organizations to manage complexity effectively.